 b.
 Written Practice Sample.
 The Written Practice Sample should reflect the student's clinical competencies in a written format.
 The Written Practice Sample can include any existing clinical document created as part of the student's routine clinical work.
 The Written Practice Sample should not be created specifically for the CQE.
-Ideally, the written practice sample will be from the same patient as the taped practice sample; however, if this is not feasible, it is acceptable for the written practice sample to be from a different patient than the taped practice sample.
-The written practice sample and evidence-based case study should always be from the same patient.
+Ideally, the written practice sample will be from the same patient as the taped practice sample; however, if this is not feasible, it is acceptable for the Written Practice Sample to be from a different patient than the taped practice sample.
+The Written Practice Sample and Presentation should always be from the same patient.
 Examples of a Written Practice Sample include a diagnostic interview, a psychological or neuropsychological testing report (complete with test data), a series of psychotherapy process notes, or a treatment or termination summary.
-Other less conventional work products may be proposed, but must be acceptable to the CQE Committee.
-The Written Practice Sample must be appropriately de-identified according to

-HIPAA's de-identification standard (45 C.F.R. §164.514[a][b]) to protect and preserve a patient's right to privacy.
+Other less conventional work products may be proposed but must be acceptable to the CQE Committee.
+The Written Practice Sample must be appropriately de-identified according to HIPAA's de-identification standard (45 C.F.R. §164.514[a][b]) to protect and preserve a patient's right to privacy.

-- 2. Evidence-Based Case Study.
-The Evidence-Based Case study consists of a 15-20 page double-spaced manuscript that reviews relevant scientific literature pertaining to the case chosen for the practice sample(s).
-The student can choose the foci of the evidence-based case study based on the specifics of the case and the student's interests.
-Ideally a combination of the following will be focused on for the evidence-based case study: diagnostic, assessment/evaluation, etiology and mechanisms, or intervention/consultation.
-Students should use this existing literature to critically examine the case, with an emphasis on how their clinical work is consistent with the literature from an Evidence-Based Practice Process approach.
-Students should be both self-critical of their clinical work in light of the evidence, as well as critical of the extant evidence in light of the specific characteristics, needs, and preferences of their case.
-The Evidence-Based Case Study must also evaluate data on the specific patient.
+- 2. Presentation of the Evidence-Based Case Study.
+The Presentation of the Evidence-Based Case study is prepared using electronic slides (e.g., PowerPoint) and serves to introduce the case and relevant clinical details (e.g., sociodemographics, presenting problem, history), review the clinical services provided (e.g., evaluation protocol/administration/results, therapeutic progress/process), results of the services (e.g., case conceptualization, interpretations of results, outcome of treatment), and reviews the relevant scientific literature pertaining to the case chosen for the practice sample(s).
+The student can choose the foci of the Presentation based on the specifics of the case and the student's interests.
+Ideally a combination of the following will be focused on for the Presentation: diagnostic, assessment/evaluation, etiology and mechanisms, or intervention/consultation.
+Students should use this existing literature to critically examine the case, with an emphasis on how their clinical work is consistent with - or deviates from - the literature from an Evidence-Based Practice Process approach.
+Students should be both self-critical of their clinical work in the context of the evidence, as well as critical of the extant evidence in light of the specific characteristics, needs, and preferences of their case.
+The Presentation must also evaluate data on the specific patient.
 For psychotherapy or other psychological interventions, students must report longitudinal data on the patient's progress over the course of treatment to document clinical outcome.
-The evidence-based case study and written practice sample should always be from the same patient. - 3.
+The Presentation and Written Practice Sample should always be from the same patient. - 3.
 Oral Examination.
 The oral exam will last approximately 2 hours in duration.
-The following Oral Examination Schedule will be followed by the student and the student's committee to standardize the oral examination process: - a.
-Student slideshow presentation of the case(s) reviewing the critical components of the case (15 minutes for intervention cases; 30 minutes for neuropsych cases).
-For neuropsych cases, this should include background information, behavioral observations, test scores, interpretation of scores, impressions, diagnosis (including differentials / rule outs), etiology, prognosis, and any relevant neuroanatomy. - b.
-Examination of the Taped and Written Practice Sample, covering the following competency domains (60 minutes): - i.
-Scientific basis of clinical approach - ii.
-Case conceptualization - iii.
-Intervention and/or evaluation - iv.
-Interpersonal interaction v.
+The following Oral Examination Schedule will be followed by the student and the student's committee to standardize the oral examination process:

+- a.
+Student slideshow presents the case(s) using the approved Presentation, reviewing the critical components of the case, including the literature review (30-45 minutes for intervention cases).
+For neuropsychology cases, this should include background information, behavioral observations, test scores, interpretation of scores, impressions, diagnosis (including differentials / rule outs), etiology, prognosis, and any relevant neuroanatomy.

+- b.
+Examination of the Taped and Written Practice Sample, covering the following competency domains (60 minutes):

+- i.
+Scientific basis of clinical approach

+- ii.
+Case conceptualization

+- iii.
+Intervention and/or evaluation

+- iv.
+Interpersonal interaction

+- v.
 Consideration, respect, and adjustment for individual and cultural diversity